graphbrain/graphbrain/docs/source/manual/parsing.rst

 Parser-level coreference resolution and inference of gender, number and animacy
 ===============================================================================

+**NOTE:** Currently, the default distribution of Graphbrain does not support parser-level coreference resolution.
+Please refer to the installation instructions on how to build graphbrain with this feature.

+Currently, parser-level coreference resolution relies on neuralcoref, which requires Python >=3.6, <3.9, and spaCy >=2.1.0, <3.0.0.
+These restrictions are the reason why we kept it out of the default distribution.
+Once the successor of neuralcoref is released, we hope to use it to enable parser-level coreference resolution by default in the default distribution.

 Consider the sentence::

    "Alice says that she likes her dog."